Xh0st/gemjar-wallet-android/app/theming.md

    * **Colors**
      Most native components derive their colors from one of the standard color references.
 For instance, the default status bar color is derived from `colorPrimaryDark`.
 Meanwhile, the activated state of a checkbox is derived from `colorControlActivated`.
    * **Styles**
-     The default `toolbarStyle` is set to `Aw.Component.Toolbar`, which means if you inflate a `MaterialToolbar`, it is automatically styled as an AlphaWallet-themed toolbar.
+     The default `toolbarStyle` is set to `Aw.Component.Toolbar`, which means if you inflate a `MaterialToolbar`, it is automatically styled as an GemjarWallet-themed toolbar.

   By having these default values specified in the theme, developers no longer need to manually style most native components, effectively reducing development time and improving UX consistency.